someobserver/recurgence/math/index.md

 ### **Invitation**

-Recurgent Field Theory’s formalism draws on tensor calculus, Lagrangian dynamics, and metric flows, offering fertile ground for simulation architectures and visualization standards.
+Recurgent Field Theory’s formalism draws on tensor calculus, Lagrangian dynamics, and metric flows, plowing fertile ground for simulation architectures and visualization standards.

-This document, like the repository it inhabits, is an evolving epistemic scaffold, not a terminus.
+This document, like the repository it inhabits, is an evolving epistemic scaffold.
 It offers a vocabulary and toolkit for anyone intent on treating meaning with the same seriousness as matter, and for those drawn to explore recurgence as the living root of intelligence, healing, and wisdom.

 ## Table of Contents